Don-Irwin/Don-Irwin.github.io/index.md

 Software features, or management reports previously handcrafted from an analyst's analysis of persistent data stores and passed over to a software developer will be generated from large language models tied into the information systems of an enterprise.

-This is where I add value by bringing domain knowledge from business systems analysis and design, software engineering, and data science.
+I bring domain knowledge of business systems analysis and design, software engineering, and data science.